MozillaReality/mred/README.md

 //getNodes()
 //getConnections()
-getInputConnectionsForNode(node)
+//getInputConnectionsForNode(node)
 //findNodeById(id)
-findInputConnectionById(id,key)
+//findInputConnectionById(id,key)
-findOutputConnectionById(id,key)
+//findOutputConnectionById(id,key)
-getPropertyPosition(node,propname)
+//getPropertyPosition(node,propname)
-getProperties(node) returns full set of property defs.
+//getProperties(node) returns full set of property defs.
     if a node input property comes from a connection, then it is locked do not show output properties, only inputs (or should we make them viewable but always locked?) if there is no editor for the type (like xyfill) then just print the type